 If you experience image-based abuse, report it to eSafety for help to remove the images.

-Check this quick guide to image-based abuse for LGBTIQ+ people to find out how you can get help and support.
+Check this quick guide to image-based to find out how you can get help and support.
 You can also read personal stories from LGBTIQ+ people about image-based abuse from Jess, Luca and Mitch or watch Steven’s Story.

 This story combines the experiences and emotions of a number of individuals in this situation.
 Commissioned photo.
 Posed by model.